relateddigital/visilabs-ios/README.md

 ### Debugging

-You can tun on logging by setting `loggingEnabled` property to `true`.
+You can turn on logging by setting `loggingEnabled` property to `true`.

 ```swift
 Visilabs.callAPI().loggingEnabled = true